dginst/dginst-old.github.io/vision.md

 # 3. Blockchain Beyond Bitcoin: Notarization

-There is no blockchain without bitcoin; anyway, as Andreas Antonopoulos said, _there is blockchain beyond bitcoin_: time-stamping and notarization.
+There is no blockchain without bitcoin; however, as Andreas Antonopoulos said, _there is blockchain beyond bitcoin_: time-stamping and notarization.

 A generic data file can be _hashed_ to produce a short unique identifier,